Woodland Café & Gift Shop at Strokestown Park

 The Woodland Café is proudly dog-friendly, making it a popular stop for walkers exploring the estate and surrounding countryside.

-In recognition of this welcoming approach, Strokestown Park was awarded Dog Friendly Venue of the Year by Petmania in 2025 – a reflection of our commitment to creating inclusive, relaxed spaces for all visitors, including our four-legged friends.
+In recognition of this welcoming approach, Strokestown Park was awarded Dog Friendly Venue of the Year by Petmania in 2025.
+This is a reflection of our commitment to creating inclusive, relaxed spaces for all visitors, including our four-legged friends.

 Group Visits: